Bachelor of Interdisciplinary Studies Degree (BIS)

 - Overview of BIS Degree

 - Academic Appeals Procedures (Program Modifications/Exceptions Guidelines)

 The Bachelor of Interdisciplinary Studies Degree (BIS) exists to serve a growing population of non-traditional adult learners needing a more flexible program to accommodate existing work and family responsibilities.
 Previously offered as the Bachelor of General Studies (BGS), the program was expanded to provide a greater exposure to more programs and career options, with customizable majors.

 The Interdisciplinary Studies degree program is open to adults who are at least 22 years old and:

 - Are working either full or part time, as well as unemployed

 - Have been away from school for a period of time

 - Desire to either begin or complete a bachelor degree

 - Wish to find a degree program that meets their goals and accommodates their work and family schedules

-The advantages of a BIS degree
+The advantages of an Interdisciplinary Studies degree